 Small Cell Lung Carcinoma (SCLC)

-Small cell lung carcinoma (SCLC) accounts for approximately 20% of all primary lung cancers, or about 30,000–35,000 cases per year.
+Small cell lung carcinoma (SCLC) accounts for approximately 20 percent of all primary lung cancers, or about 30,000–35,000 cases per year.
 The histologic distinction between non-small cell lung cancer and small cell lung cancer is extremely important.
 There are substantial differences between the two groups in both treatment and prognosis.
 In general, small cell lung cancer tends to be more aggressive and spreads sooner to distant sites.
-Some studies suggest that 60–70% of patients with small cell lung cancer have evidence of distant spread at the time of initial diagnosis.
+Some studies suggest that 60–70 percent of patients with small cell lung cancer have evidence of distant spread at the time of initial diagnosis.
 Yet, small cell lung cancer also is inclined to be more responsive to chemotherapy and chest radiotherapy (radiation).